cgu872/Incompressible-CFD-Solver---Python/README.md

 $$
 \nabla \cdot \mathbf{u} = 0
 $$
-And it can be written as:
+And after semi-discretization it can be written as:
 $$
 \sum_{f}\dot{m_f} = 0
 $$

+we want to correct the velocity field $\mathbf{u}^*$ to satisfy the continuity equation, so the corrections to the velocity and pressure fields  $u', p'$ are used to enforce mass conservation